Ben-DestoyrOfWorlds/DAIR-CloudIndependence/README.md

 Grafana/Metrics can be viewed at http://<public_ip>:3000/grafana.
 You can log in with username `admin` and password `P@ssw0rd!`

+# Environment Usage
+## Django Poll App
+Once the environment has been built you can access the poll app via the public IP address of the newly deployed server.
+You should get this information from the console, or you can check at your targeted cloud provider.

+You can manage polls at <ip>/admin
+You can view pools at <ip>/polls

+Admin User: admin
+Admin Pass: P@ssw0rd!

+## Grafana
+To access the Grafana dashboard visit: http://<ip>:3000/grafana User “admin” for the username and “P@ssw0rd!”

+## Sensu
+To access the Sensu dashboard visit: http://<ip>:3000 User “admin” for the username and “P@ssw0rd!” for the password.

 # Tear Down

 When you're finished with the tutorial, you can delete all cloud resources